Written by Manya Pandey, a first-year undergraduate student.

 But all tigresses are naturally destined to be one.
 Usually, tigresses give birth to two or three cubs at once.
 They are born with their eyes closed so the mother has to take a lot of care and ends up being the sole provider for about two years.

 The cubs live in a mother’s territory for those initial two years before going off on their own to establish their range.
-While a female cub’s area may overlap with their mother’s for a while, it’s usually separated as the cub grows into a full-blown tigress.
+While a female cub’s area may overlap with its mother’s for a while, it’s usually separated as the cub grows into a full-blown tigress.
 Male tigers rarely ever stay in close proximity – they take after their fathers.
 Notably, males take no responsibilities in raising cubs either.

 12. Tigers only live for about 25 years